5 winter tips: How to strengthen your dog's immune system

 - Thermal protection: Short-haired breeds or older dogs benefit from warm dog coats.

-The right preparation makes exercise in winter safe and effective.
+Proper preparation makes exercise in winter safe and effective.

-Protection from the cold: tips for the right winter outfit for your four-legged friend
+Protection from the cold: Tips for the right winter outfit for your four-legged friend

 - Room temperature: Check the room temperature, it should be at least 18 °C.

-Hygiene in winter: How to keep paws and fur healthy
+Winter hygiene: How to keep paws and fur healthy

 - Clean paws: After every walk, rinse paws with lukewarm water to remove road salt residue.